-The Department is located in the Yale-New Haven Medical Center, which includes the Medical School, Yale New Haven Hospital (a 944 bed tertiary care facility treating over 40,000 inpatients per year and with half a million outpatient visits), the Children's Hospital at Yale-New Haven, the Smilow Cancer Center, and the Yale-New Haven Psychiatric Hospital.
+The Department is located in the Yale-New Haven Medical Center, which includes the Medical School, Yale New Haven Hospital (a 1,571 bed tertiary care facility with approximately 80,000 discharges per year), the Children's Hospital at Yale-New Haven, the Smilow Cancer Center, and the Yale-New Haven Psychiatric Hospital.
 In addition, the Department has a major presence at the VA Connecticut Medical Center campus, located in nearby West Haven, CT (serving 300,000 veterans in southern New England), and faculty are involved in teaching and collaborative research at the main Yale University campus, located just a few blocks from the medical campus in New Haven.
 We are fortunate to be located in a truly livable metropolitan area, with a central 'college town' harboring a remarkable array of restaurants, theatre, music venues, museums, and nightlife and surrounded by small New England towns, many of which border either on Long Island Sound or on the foothills of the Blue Mountains.
 We are located approximately an hour and a quarter from New York City and two hours from Boston by high speed rail.

+The Department has a total of 63 faculty members, including primary, secondary, and voluntary faculty appointees.
 With approximately $10 million in research funding, the faculty are engaged in basic, translational and clinical research.
-The major emphasis is on immunohematology, virology, structural biology, genetics, host-pathogen interactions, stem cell biology, and bioengineering.
-New research labs are being constructed for the Department and are expected to be ready in 2011.
+The major emphasis is on immunohematology, virology, genetics, host-pathogen interactions, stem cell biology, and bioengineering.
+New research labs were constructed for the Department in 2011; total academic space is approximately 21,000 square feet.

 Again we welcome you to our website.
 Please contact us if we can provide additional information about the Department.